|Click here to receive an email when changes are made to this page.|

 * Check for other household leaks.
 Leaks allow water and your money to go down the drain.
 To help detect hidden leaks, turn off anything that uses water and see if your water meter is still moving.
 If it is, there could be a leak somewhere on your property.

 * Adjust your watering schedule for each season.
 In fall, you can reduce your watering by half.
-By December, you can turn off your irrigation system completely.
+By November, you can turn off your irrigation system completely.